 Mycenaeans and mysteries go hand in hand when it comes to the realm of history.
-But fortunately, while Homeric works allude to the vague idea of these ancient ‘Greeks‘ of the Bronze Age, it is tried-and-tested archaeology (with painstaking efforts from researchers over the last century) that has brought forth a few surprising evidences and clues that help in painting a ‘credible’ picture of the actual Mycenaean culture and military.
+But fortunately, while Homeric works allude to the vague idea of these ancient ‘Greeks‘ of the Bronze Age, it is tried-and-tested archaeology (with painstaking efforts from researchers over the last century) that has brought forth a few surprising pieces of evidence and clues that help in painting a ‘credible’ picture of the actual Mycenaean culture and military.
 So without further ado, let us take a gander at the history you should know about the Mycenaean civilization and its warriors.

 Origins of ‘Mycenaeans’: A Term Rather Unknown to Classical Authors